How To Enhance Your Sauna Experience

-There are many "sauna rules" that may make you feel like you have to use your sauna in some specifically defined way - no need to stress about that.
+There are many "sauna rules" out there that may make you feel that you have to take your sauna in some specifically defined way - no need to stress about that.
 The best thing about having your very own home sauna is that you get to make the rules.

 These recommendations apply whether you own an outdoor sauna, an indoor sauna, a pre-cut sauna, or a portable sauna.